 The University of Connecticut is committed to creating and maintaining a campus environment free from all forms of sexual violence, harassment, exploitation, and intimidation.

 Every member of the University community should be aware that sexual violence is prohibited by law and by University policy and that the University will not tolerate any form of sexual violence.
 All reports of sexual harassment and violence are taken with the utmost seriousness.
-Victims who disclose that they have been subjected to sexual violence can expect to receive information regarding the wide variety of on and off campus resources.
+Victims who disclose that they have been subjected to sexual violence can expect to receive information regarding the wide variety of on and off campus resources, including the Sexual Violence Resources and Reporting Options brochure.
 Victims are encouraged to self-report sexual violence to the police and to University administration.
 The University is committed to taking appropriate action to prevent sexual harassment and sexual violence, and to hold perpetrators accountable under the University’s Policies prohibiting sexual harassment and sexual violence.

 Letter from Susan Herbst, President of the University of Connecticut.